shramee/starklings-cairo1/exercises/starknet/README.md

 Starknet contract don't require a `main` function.
 Functions in the contract module may be annotated as `#[external(v0)]` function.
 External functions can be called by the users of Starknet, and by other contracts.

- The functions without these annotations are internal and cannot be accessed by users nor by other contract.
+The functions outside of these blocks are internal and cannot be accessed by users nor by other contract.

- Functions in starknet contract have to explicitly define when writing to storage or reading from storage, by specifying the `ref self` when writing to storage or `self` when reading from state.
+ Functions in starknet contract have to explicitly define when writing to storage or reading from storage, by specifying the `ref self:ContractState` when writing to storage or `self:@ContractState` when reading from state.

 e.g

 `fn write(ref self: ContractState){}`

-`fn read (self: ContractState) -> type{}`
+`fn read (self: ContractState) -> T{}`

 where `self` stands for the contract state, seeing the `self` pass by reference as arguement tell us that it mutates state, as it gives access to the contract storage.

 #  Contract Interface
-Contract Interfaces is annotated with the `#[starknet::interface]` attribute.
+The Contract interfaces is annotated with the `#[starknet::interface]` attribute.
 The constructor is not a part of the interface nor are internal function part of the interface.

 ## Contract annotations